More-Wrong/Factorio-True-Nukes/Warheads_0.0.1/docs/warhead.md

 `chart_tint`
 ---
-The tint to apply to the `chart_picture`.
+The tint to apply to the blank chart picture.
 Default: none.

 `collisions`
 ---